okfn/opendatahandbook-old/source/glossary.rst

     The :term:`EU PSI Directive` recognises the importance of asset registers for prospective re-users of public information.
-It requires that member states provide lists, portals, or something similar.
+It requires member states to provide lists, portals, or something similar.
 It states::

        Tools that help potential re-users to find documents available